 Parents and caregivers are reminded that there are many products in the home that contain small batteries.
-However, products that are not playthings do not have to comply with the same strict safety standards that are in place to prevent a child’s access to batteries in a toy.
+However, products that are not playthings (such as TV remote controls, bathroom scales, and many others) do not have to comply with the same strict safety standards that are in place to prevent a child’s access to batteries in a toy.

-Adults should be careful to never leave batteries where they are accessible to children.
 When changing the batteries in a toy, be sure to re-engage the locking system.
-This simple step will help parents and caregivers take an active role in assuring safe and fun play.
+Adults should be careful to never leave batteries, new or used, where they are accessible to children.
+These simple step will help parents and caregivers take an active role in assuring safe and fun play.